A lightly fermented apricot butter recipe that is deliciously sweetened with honey. It can be enjoyed on pancakes, oatmeal, toast and more.

-As with all traditionally fermented foods, this recipe for apricot butter recipe is loaded with probiotics and so greatly assists digestion.
+As with all traditionally fermented foods, this recipe is loaded with probiotics and enzymes.
+As such, it greatly assists digestion.

-My husband likes it loosely mixed with raw butter and some crushed nuts for a quick, all raw, enzyme rich breakfast.
+My husband likes it loosely mixed with raw butter and some crushed nuts for a quick, enzyme rich breakfast.

 Apricot Butter Recipe

-Let cool for a bit and then process in food processor with the rest of the ingredients.
+Let cool for about 10 minutes and then process in food processor with the rest of the ingredients.